circonus/product-docs/circonus3/visualizations/heatmap.md

 Before you choose a buckets aggregation, specify if you are defining buckets for X or Y axis within a single chart or splitting into multiple charts.
 A multiple chart split must run before any other aggregations.
 When you split a chart, you can change if the splits are displayed in a row or a column by clicking the **Rows | Columns** selector.

-This chart’s X and Y axes supports the following aggregations.
+This chart’s X and Y axes support the following aggregations.

 - [Date Histogram](/circonus3/visualizations/aggregations/pipeline-agg/#sibling-pipeline-aggregations)
 - [Date Range](/circonus3/visualizations/aggregations/pipeline-agg/#sibling-pipeline-aggregations)